Optimizing your app’s CPU usage has many advantages, such as providing a faster and smoother user experience and preserving device battery life.

 simpleperfto trace your app's native code.
 If you want to specify additional options for

 simpleperf, such as sampling specific device CPUs or specifying sampling durations at a high accuracy, you can use

 simpleperffrom the command line.

-- System Trace: Captures fine-grained details that allow you to
+- Trace System Calls: Captures fine-grained details that allow you to

 inspect how your app interacts with system resources.
 You can inspect exact